 Like many, you’re busy.
-I know.
 You don’t necessarily make yourself a priority.
 I mean, who has time?
 There’s work to be done.
 Projects to be launched.
 Personal and family obligations to take care of.
 And there’s just not enough hours in the day for “self-care”.
-In sounds great in theory, but who has time for it in practice.
+It sounds great in theory, but who has time for it in practice?

 We’ve equated busyness with importance, giving some things a bigger value they need to have.
 Somehow adulthood is being defined by pushing ourselves beyond our limits to keep up with an impossible race that taxes us in every way possible.
 30 years from now, you probably won’t think too much about all the emails you sent.
-Whatever is currently stressing you out work may not matter in the long run, including the co-worker who gets on your nerves.
+Whatever is currently stressing you out now most likely won’t matter in the long run.

 Turn off the gadgets.
 Set a particular time every weeknight to turn off your phone.
 If there’s no worthwhile reason why you don’t need it on, turn it off at least before you go to bed.
-If that’s not feasible, set your phone on Do Not Disturb (except for emergency calls from the important people in your life.)
+If that’s not feasible, set your phone on Do Not Disturb (except for emergency calls from the super important people in your life.)
 Also, turn off your email notifications so that you are tempted to see what’s going on at work when you should be resting your mind and body.

-These suggestions aren’t overly complicated and they aren’t meant to be.
-But instead they are starting points with the hope that you’ll value your “you” time a little more and start a new practice in the new year to come.
+These suggestions aren’t complicated and they aren’t meant to be.
+But instead they are starting points with the hope that you’ll value your “you” time a little more and develop new practices to prioritize you and your wellbeing.